Do you have a “picky eater” or an underweight child?

-After sugar, it is followed by Corn Maltodextrin (GMO – genetically modified organism), which is used as a thickener in soft drinks, salad dressings and soups.
+After sugar, it is followed by Corn Maltodextrin (GMO – genetically modified organism), which is used as a thickener in soft drinks, salad dressings, and soups.
 The fats in this drink are derived from Safflower oil and Canola oil (which are both most likely GMOs).
 Can you imagine your child drinking genetically modified oil as a source of their nutrients?

 How about the protein?

 The proteins are derived from milk, soy, and peas as isolates and concentrates.
 This means that the original, whole food is deconstructed and highly processed, losing its beneficial nutrients.
 Milk protein concentrate is a cheap ingredient often imported from China, with little to no quality inspection or regulation.
-As I mentioned earlier, it is crucial to identify whether your child has an intolerance or allergy to milk proteins which might be the underlying reason to their inability to keep the weight on.
-You certainly don’t want to feed your child with PediaSure© or any other milk based supplement if the gut is unable to digest it properly.
+As I mentioned earlier, it is crucial to identify whether your child has an intolerance or allergy to milk proteins which might be the underlying reason for their inability to keep the weight on.
+You certainly don’t want to feed your child with PediaSure© or any other milk-based supplement if the gut is unable to digest it properly.